ColonelBlimp/html-go/README.md

 is listed in one index: ``slugIndex`` under the key ``tag/index``.

 # Routing
-Routes are defined in ``system/core/routes.php``.
-For the main site, *special case* routes are explicity defined (i.e. landing pages where the requested URI does not match the index key.
-See [above](#landing-pages)).
-The last route definition is a *catch-all* route.

-Content is retrieve using the requested URI, if the requested URI matches content it is rendered, otherwise the *not found* page is rendered.
+There is no complex router for html-go which analizes a request and routes it accordingly.
+Rather, html-go uses a indexing system whereby all the content is indexed and the URI used as the key.
+Apart from a few special cases such as landing pages, the requested URI is passed to the indexing system to check if it exists, otherwise the *not found* page is rendered.

+# Content
+Content files are in JSON format as JSON is handled natively by PHP and conversion between JSON object and ``stdClass`` is also handled natively.
+The minimum required for a valid content file is:

+    {
+        "title": "some title",
+        "description": "some description",
+        "body": "The content."
+    }

+### Menus

 # Templating